 The PhD in bioinformatics course is a research-based degree program that focuses on applying computational methods and tools to biological problems.
 The course includes a combination of theoretical courses, practical courses and research projects.
-The program is designed to train aspirants with a broad understanding of the field as well as their professional and technical skills in PhD admission.
+The program is designed to train aspirants with a broad understanding of the field as well as their professional and technical skills in PhD Admission 2023 in India.

 The course offers a rich curriculum that covers different areas such as genomics, proteomics, bioinformatics course, machine learning and data mining.